Rini1999/Quora-Question-Similarity-with-MLOps/README.md

 | Word share | | Ratio of common stopword count to maximum stopword count among each question pair | |
 | | | Ratio of common stopword count to minimum stopword count among each question pair | |
 | | | Ratio of common words to length of the smaller question among each question pair | |

+### Step 5 : Exploratory Data Analysis

+- Similar and Non-Similar question count analysis
+- Target class imbalance analysis
+- Extracted features impact analysis

+#### Key findings in EDA:

+- 8% questions are similar, 92% are not similar.
+- 63% rows belong to class-0 and 37% rows belong to class-1.
+- Basic features have less impact on target class.
+- Token based and length based features have significantly less impact on target class.
+- Fuzzy features have significantly high impact on target class.

+### Step 6 : Advanced text preprocessing

+#### Approaches used :

+- Basic approach with no text preprocessing and using BOW.
+- Basic approach with text preprocessing and using BOW, TFIDF.
+- Advance approach with text preprocessing, feature extraction and using BOW, TFIDF.
+- Advance approach using own-embedding.
+- Advance approach using Pre-trained model, Word2Vec, GloVe and BERT.

+### Step 7 : Model building and experiment tracking

+- Here, we tracked every experiment while training the model to save time.

+### Step 8 : Model evaluation

+#### Metrics used :

+- Classification report, Confusion matrix

+#### Results :

+Accuracy increased from less than 80% using basic approach to greater than 80% using advance approach using BERT.
+Using BERT as a text to numeric vector conversion technique and XGBoost as a machine learning classification model, obtained highest accuracy as 85.3%.

+### Step 9 : Model deployment

+## Challenges faced

+- Main challenge we faced is the type of data.
+Working with textual data is bit difficult.
+- Class imbalance in the dataset.
+- Selection of best vectorization technique.
+- Handling vector in BOW and TFID since vectors created by these two vectorization techniques are dense with high dimensions.